Remedies we can award

 • they rejected a reasonable settlement offer

-• costs were unreasonably incurred, or
+• costs were unreasonably incurred.

 We may reduce the costs an unsuccessful party needs to pay if they can prove that paying normal costs would cause considerable hardship.
 They will need to file affidavit evidence with us about their financial and personal situation.